jamesplease/redux-resource/docs/extras/selection-plugin.md

 (*`Object`*): A Redux action.

+---

 ### Tips

-- When you delete resources, you will want to make sure that you manually deselect them.
+- Whenever you delete resources, you will want to make sure that you manually deselect them.